 My background is in Psychosynthesis which means I use a person-centred and integrative approach, drawing on theory and practice from different areas of Psychotherapy.
 This helps me to respond more appropriately to your individual needs.
 The basic approach is through talking and listening but sometimes other techniques can be useful such as drawing, writing, guided visualisation and exploring dreams.

 I work at the Sulis Practice at Odd Down in Bath and at Openings in Bath city centre.
 I also offer sessions online.

 I trained at the Psychosynthesis and Education Trust in London Bridge and have a Post Graduate Diploma in Psychosynthesis Counselling accredited by Middlesex University.
 I also have a PGCE from Bath University.

-I presently work at the Manu Centre in Bradford on Avon and at Openings in Bath.
+I presently work at the Sulis Practice at Odd Down and at Openings in Bath as well as online.
 Previously I have worked at a voluntary counselling service in Wiltshire and a voluntary placement in Gloucestershire.

 I have experience of helping people with depression, anxiety, stress, relationship issues, parenting issues, life stage problems, finding meaning and purpose in life, career difficulties and family issues.

 I also work with young people from the age of sixteen, for whom navigating the difficult waters between the end of childhood and the beginning of the adult world can be particularly challenging.